NIYI100/Chess-Bot/Documentation/Project specifications.md

 The expected time complexity of the algorithm is O(b^n) where b is the amount of branches (legal moves) in the MiniMax algorithm and n is the depth of the search.
 Even with alpha-beta pruning and the other optimizations in the O-notation it doesn't change.

 The expected space is O(b * n) for the default algorithm.
-The use of a transposition table doesn't change that, but it is still important to optimize the size because it has to be in memory and would be too large for every possible board state.
+The use of a transposition table doesn't change that, if we use a table with static size and implement replacement strategies.
+But it is still important to optimize the size because it has to be in memory and would be too large for every possible board state.
+If we use a transposition table per turn then we get extra size of O(b^n).
+If we even save some turns that happened earlier then we arrive at O(m * b^n) where m is the amount of moves that will be saved.